Analyze dividend sustainability and growth potential

 - Forward Payout Ratio

-- A lower forward payout ratio suggests a greater margin of safety for dividend payments, as the company retains more earnings for reinvestment.
+- A low ratio suggests a margin of safety for dividend payments, as the company retains more earnings for reinvestment.

 - Payout Ratio / Free Cash Flow

-- A lower ratio signifies that a company generates enough free cash flow to cover dividend payments, ensuring the safety of dividends.
+- A low ratio signifies that a company generates enough free cash flow to cover dividend payments, increasing dividend sustainability.

 Extensive coverage of data